 Given the tendency to distil everything we encounter in the world to make them more understandable and relatable, it’s a safe bet that most people would characterize Steamboat Springs by the three R’s- ranching, recreation and real estate.
-Yet, quietly, a fourth R- Rising Businesses and Startups, is an economic trend that figures to impact the future of this fabled town, anchoring the northwestern quadrant of Colorado for decades to come. we profiled five of those prolific Steamboat Springs business owners below.
+Yet, quietly, a fourth R- Rising Businesses and Startups, is an economic trend that figures to impact the future of this fabled town, anchoring the northwestern quadrant of Colorado for decades to come.
+So, whether you’re a budding entrepreneur who looks at recourses like this blog to help find out more about the development process or are interested in visiting Steamboat Springs to improve your current idea, we profiled five of those prolific Steamboat Springs business owners below.

 A CHILLY RECEPTION

 Despite selling his stake in a second bicycling company, MOOTS, to start his third, Kent Erickson Cycles, the namesake of this custom bike frame builder paused over the term “accidental entrepreneur” before warming to the suggested description of his 40+ year business career in Steamboat.